 “If I didn’t have this opportunity, I think I’d still be looking for work,” Artem said.
 “I graduated from university in 2018 and it took me until this work integrated learning opportunity to find any work in the field.
 This definitely gave me what I needed.”

-George Brown uses a digital platform called Riipen to match our students with employers across Canada.
+George Brown uses a digital platform called Riipen to match students with employers across Canada.
 We used to use Riipen to enhance experiential learning in the classroom, but when COVID-19 changed everyone’s lives, we started using it to find virtual work placements for our students.

 EMPLOYER RAVES ABOUT GEORGE BROWN STUDENTS